CyberGen49/express-file-index/README.md

 ## Usage

-Here's an example of how to use `express-file-index` in an Express application:
+Here's an example of how to use `express-file-index` in an Express app:

 ```javascript
 const express = require('express');